cmu-crafting-software/cmu-crafting-software.github.io/assignments/hw3.md

 ### Download the input CSV file

 We provided a CSV file with some errors.

-Download the file here: TODO.
+__Download the file (`input.csv`) here__: <https://gist.githubusercontent.com/wodeni/4d73683cad9826ceb250be0efa853578/raw/39b6441187ac4ebaf5fc1bdbf787585cdc58fd5e/input.csv>.

 Please put the file in `hw3`.
 Throughout this homework, you will identify the problems in this file and fix them computationally in a Python program.

 ### Write some starter code for reading and writing files